pyeve/eve/docs/tutorials/account_management.rst

-If you are using the :ref:`user-restricted` feature then a second and not irrelevant advantage is that, since you are just storing tokens with documents, when the user will eventually change his/her username no maintenance will be needed as the token itself won't change.
+If you are using the :ref:`user-restricted` feature then a second and not irrelevant advantage is that, since you are just storing tokens with documents, when the user will eventually change his/her username no maintenance will be needed, as the token itself won't change.
 With Basic Authentication, since we would be storing usernames with documents, we'd be forced to update them all.

 .. _SSL/TLS: http://en.wikipedia.org/wiki/Transport_Layer_Security